bigtobster/pgn-extract-alt/README.md

 * Extract
 * Open directory with "POM.xml" in a CLI
 * Run "mvn install"

+Note that currently only 64-bit architecture systems are supported.
+(If you have a desperate need to use the software in 32-bit, remove the Machine Correlation classes from the Chess and Commands packages as well as the whole uciEngine package and then rebuild.)

+Installation takes quite a long time - around 5-10 minutes on reasonable hardware.
+This is due to the thorough and computationally intensive testing.
+To reduce the installation time, either skip the tests ("mvn install -DskipTests") or remove the Machine Correlation functionality (see paragraph above).

 ##Usage##
 The binary is deployed to [pgn-extract-alt]/target and will have the filename pgn-extract-alt-[version].jar